Kenmore Water Softener Problems: Salt Tank Full of Water

 Kenmore water softener tank full of water?
 WaterSmart can help!

-We have been in operation for 28 years and have have extensive knowledge in everything from Kenmore water softener installation to Kenmore water softener repair and replacement.
+We have been in operation for over 30 years and have have extensive knowledge in everything from Kenmore water softener installation to Kenmore water softener repair and replacement.

 The average lifespan of a water softener is about 10 years; if it is well maintained, however, it can last up to 20 years!